James and Cal Forster on Northeast's campus

 Tradition, transformation and the values of excellence, leadership and professional best practices are all intertwined in the chiropractic legacy story of the Forsters, as well as the history and evolution of Northeast College.

 The late Arnold Forster (D.C.
 '60) enrolled in the Atlantic States Chiropractic College, which later became part of CIC.
 Arnold ultimately went on to become a professor at the College.
 Arnold's son James "Jamie" Forster (D.C.
 '85) took his father's chiropractic colloquium class when the College was known as NYCC and located in Long Island.
-Now, as the College celebrates 30 years in Seneca Falls, the newest generation of the Forster family, Cal, is serving as Student Government Association executive president and looks to graduate from Northeast College of Health Sciences in 2023.
+When the College celebrated 30 years in Seneca Falls in 2021, the newest generation of the Forster family, Cal, served as Student Government Association executive president and graduated from Northeast in 2023 with both his Doctor of Chiropractic degree and Master of Science in applied clinical nutrition.

 James and Arnold Forster